Nikos Mirtsekis: Club career

 Mirtsekis started playing football at the age of 12 at the academies of Panionios.
 He was promoted to the men's team in 1987, but did not compete in any league matches.
 The following season he was loaned to Kalamata, in the third division, and returned to the club of Nea Smyrni in 1989.
 He made his debut on December 3 and played for Panionios until 1994.

-In the summer of 1994 he transferred to the then champion, AEK Athens for the fee of 70 million drachmas.
+In July 1994 he transferred to the champions, AEK Athens.
 He played in the UEFA Champions League match against Ajax on 28 September.
-However, he failed to establish himself in the squad and was transferred to Iraklis, where he emerged as the team's main goalscorer over the next two seasons, helping the club to 6th and 4th place finishes and a participation in the UEFA Cup.
+However, he failed to establish himself in the squad and on 13 December he was transferred to Iraklis.
+There he emerged as the team's main goalscorer over the next two seasons, helping the club to 6th and 4th place finishes and a participation in the UEFA Cup.
 The third season didn't go too well, it was also his conscription period, and he was eventually released from Iraklis.
 In 1997, he signed for Aris, which had been relegated to the second division and he helped them to return to the first division, before he retired professionally at the end of the season in 1998.
 He returned in 2009 playing at an amateur level at Olympiacos Argostoli until 2011.